 Administrative Resolution can be pursued for any behavior for which the Respondent has not accepted responsibility that constitutes conduct covered by the Policy Against Discrimination and Harassment at any time during the process.
 Administrative Resolution starts with a thorough, reliable, and impartial inquiry process, and, if appropriate, a subsequent investigation.
-Promptly following the receipt of a report, information will be reviewed by the Director of Nondiscrimination and Title IX to determine if there may be a reason to believe that a policy may have been violated.
-Inquiry is a prompt process that should not take longer than five-to-ten (5-10) business days.
+Promptly following the receipt of a report, information will be reviewed by the Title IX Coordinator to determine if there may be a reason to believe that a policy may have been violated.

-If a formal investigation is to commence, the Director will provide written notification of the investigation to the parties at an appropriate time during the investigation.
+If a formal investigation is to commence, the Title IX Coordinator will provide written notification of the investigation to the parties at an appropriate time during the investigation.
 Advanced notice facilitates the parties' ability to identify and choose an Advisor, if any, to accompany them to the interview.
 Notification will include a meaningful summary of the allegations, will be made in writing, and may be delivered by one or more of the following methods: in person or emailed to the parties' Barnard-issued or designated email account.
 Once emailed, and/or received in-person, notice will be presumptively delivered.
 The notification should include the policies allegedly violated, if known at the time.
 Alternatively, the policies allegedly violated can be provided at a later date, in writing, as the investigation progresses, and details become clearer.
-The College aims to complete all investigations within a sixty (60) business day time period, which can be extended as necessary for appropriate cause by the Director of Nondiscrimination and Title IX with notice to the parties as appropriate.
+The College aims to complete all investigations within a sixty (60) business day time period, which can be extended as necessary for appropriate cause by the Title IX Coordinator with notice to the parties as appropriate.

-Once the decision is made to commence an investigation, the Director of Nondiscrimination and Title IX appoints Pool members to conduct the investigation (typically using a team of two Investigators), usually within two (2) business days of determining that an investigation should proceed.
-The Director of Nondiscrimination and Title IX will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no conflicts of interest or disqualifying bias.
-The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Director of Nondiscrimination and Title IX will determine whether the concern is reasonable and supportable.
+Once the decision is made to commence an investigation, the Title IX Coordinator appoints Pool members to conduct the investigation (typically using a team of two Investigators), usually within two (2) business days of determining that an investigation should proceed.
+The Title IX Coordinator will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no conflicts of interest or disqualifying bias.
+The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator will determine whether the concern is reasonable and supportable.
 If so, another Investigator will be assigned and the impact of the bias or conflict, if any, will be remedied.
-If the bias or conflict relates to the Director, concerns should be raised with the Associate Vice President of CARES.
+If the bias or conflict relates to the Title IX Coordinator, concerns should be raised with the Office of General Counsel.